mhadifilms/Movify/README.md

 ### 4. Configure the Tool
 1. Copy `config_template.py` to `config.py` (to keep your credentials private)
 2. Edit `config.py` with your Spotify credentials:

+**You can use any combination of these input methods - the tool will process all of them together!**
 ```python
 SPOTIFY_CLIENT_ID = "your_client_id_here"
 SPOTIFY_CLIENT_SECRET = "your_client_secret_here"